Matre5/Web_Crawler/README.md

 # Web Crawling project
-A web crawler and API for scraping book data.
+A web crawler and API for scraping book data built with python and its libraries.
 This project used MongoDb to store the database; specifically MongoDb Atlas so as to have it on the cloud.
 The data retrieved is served using FastAPI with API key aunthentication for security purposes and controlled access.